 - Attractive welfare benefits and a generous pension agreement, in addition to Oslo’s family-friendly environment with its rich opportunities for culture and outdoor activities

 How to apply

 - Cover letter (statement of motivation, summarizing scientific work and research interest)

-- Academic works that the applicant wishes to be considered
+- Any research publications that the applicant wishes to be considered.

 - List of reference persons: 2-3 references (name, relation to candidate, e-mail and phone number)